Sir Kenneth Blaxter Award

-The Sir Kenneth Blaxter Award is open to post-graduates and those in the early stages of their career from all branches of animal science and any reasonable proposal within the scope of the scheme will be considered.
+The Sir Kenneth Blaxter award is an annual scholarship aimed at providing opportunities to enhance skills and experiences.
+The Award is open to those in the early stages of their career from all branches of animal science.
+Any reasonable proposal within the scope of the scheme will be considered.

 What is the prize?